GogiPuttar/adityanairswebsite.github.io/_posts/2024-11-18-BirdFlying.md

 ### Motion Capture - Feedback

 The OptiTrack system is incredibly useful for aerial vehicles with a small payloads, but because the MetaFly weighs ~10g and has barely any payload, I had to create my own retroreflective markers using styrofoam balls and retroreflective tape.
-These weighed 1/5th of similar-sized standard motion capture markers (~0.2g vs ~1g).
+These weighed 1/5th of similar-sized standard motion capture markers (~0.2g vs ~1g in my case).
 After attaching these to the bird in whatever manner you want, you can register your bird as a rigid body by placing it at the origin of the motion capture system with the bird aligned with the X-axis.
 If you require, the ROS2 listener node can also add a fixed transform offset to the bird's pose using the [`pose_offsets.yaml`](https://github.com/GogiPuttar/ros2_metafly/blob/main/metafly_listener/config/pose_offsets.yaml) file.
 I also built a drone cage around the OptiTrack system using ropes and batting nets.